 In these cases, we will need to extract the teeth to put an end to tooth pain and prevent severe infections.
 More reasons you might need a tooth extracted include:

-Impacted or crowded teeth.
-An impacted tooth occurs when the mouth is overcrowded, causing an incoming tooth gets stuck in the bone and gum tissue, because there is no more space in the mouth for teeth to grow.
+- Impacted or crowded teeth.
+An impacted tooth occurs when the mouth is overcrowded, causing an incoming tooth to get stuck in the bone and gum tissue because there is no more space in the mouth for teeth to grow.
 Sometimes impacted teeth can cause a great deal of pain or infection, in which case the tooth will need to be extracted.

 Preparing for a Tooth Extraction